davidwhitney/GildedRose-Question/README.md

 - "Conjured" items degrade in Quality twice as fast as normal items

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
+Your changes should be supported by appropriate tests.

-However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).
+However, do not alter the Item class or Items property as those belong to the goblin in the corner and he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).

+## Hints

+This is deliberately a production-like scenario.

+- Treat it like a production system and test your code as you go
+- Feel free to test existing behaviour
+- Feel free to add new behaviour
+- Added behaviour should be supported by tests

+We use this kata to understand both your approach, and code style.
+You're allowed to change anything in the sample submitted - we know this is bad code!